WeChat marketing: Driving WeChat sales in 2020 – HI-COM

 WeChat marketing is becoming more and more complicated in 2020.
-With the constant shifts in trends and software development, it is becoming more and more difficult for marketers to develop long term plans, find new customers and create interest, not to mention generate sales.
-And when it comes to closed ecosystem such as WeChat, e-commerce takes a whole new turn.
+With the constant shifts in trends it is becoming more and more difficult for marketers to develop long term plans.
+Finding new customers and creating interest, not to mention generating sales is a new challenge.
+And when it comes to closed ecosystem such as WeChat marketing, e-commerce takes a whole new turn.

 As advertising becomes more and more expensive, brands are starting to rely on KOL marketing.
 But KOL services also have costs too and are mostly focused on generating brand awareness.